-Except where noted, accesses to raw memory are not atomic with respect to the memory or with respect to schedulable objects.
-A raw memory region could be updated by another schedulable object, or even unmapped in the middle of an access method, or even removed mid method.
+Except where noted, accesses to raw memory are not atomic with respect to the memory or with respect to tasks.
+A raw memory region could be updated by another task, or even unmapped in the middle of an access method, or even removed mid method.